dzenis-h/Evolwe-Prototype/README.md

 ## Screenshot 📸
 ![screenshot](https://drive.google.com/uc?export=view&id=1S-JSG-crSxveQHv_fWKSfONA5NDamQOS)

+## Deployed 🚀

+The deployed version of this project can be found at [Evolwe-Prototype](https://evolwe-landing-page.web.app).

 ## License 📄
 This project is licensed under the MIT License.
 See the [LICENSE](https://docs.google.com/document/d/11WK7tVoTFRMcWCuGZQCRWxEsDUEJ_6ArtfV-NjWcBCU/edit?usp=sharing) file for more details.